arqma/arqma/CONTRIBUTING.md

 - To request changes, a user SHOULD log an issue on the project Platform issue tracker.
 - The user or Contributor SHOULD write the issue by describing the problem they face or observe.
 - The user or Contributor SHOULD seek consensus on the accuracy of their observation, and the value of solving the problem.
-- Users SHALL NOT log feature requests, ideas, or suggestions unrelated to Monero code or Monero's dependency code or Monero's potential/future dependency code or research which successfully implements Monero.
+- Users SHALL NOT log feature requests, ideas, or suggestions unrelated to Arqma code or Arqma's dependency code or Arqma's potential/future dependency code or research which successfully implements Arqma.
 - Users SHALL NOT log any solutions to problems (verifiable or hypothetical) of which are not explicitly documented and/or not provable and/or cannot be reasonably proven.
 - Thus, the release history of the project SHALL be a list of meaningful issues logged and solved.
 - To work on an issue, a Contributor SHALL fork the project repository and then work on their forked repository.